Council tax freeze and social care cash boost confirm better financial deal for H&F residents

-The move comes despite pressure from Government to raise council tax bills four per cent a year and means H&F has attracted praise from the Taxpayers’ Alliance for the council’s ‘proud record’.
+The move comes despite pressure from government to raise council tax bills 4% a year and means H&F has attracted praise from the Taxpayers’ Alliance for the council’s ‘proud record’.

 “We know how tough times are for our residents which is why I’m pleased that we’re the most efficient, council tax-cutting administration in the country,” says H&F Council Leader, Cllr Stephen Cowan.

-“We’re also the only council to abolish charges for home care for elderly and disabled people.
+“We’re also the only council to abolish charges for home care for elderly and Disabled people.
 We have in fact reduced the vast majority of council charges in real terms and we are investing millions extra to protect and improve social care.
-We’ve done all this at a time when the government is telling us to put council tax up four per cent and punitively basing its funding of us on the assumption we’ll increase council tax.
+We’ve done all this at a time when the government is telling us to put council tax up 4% and punitively basing its funding of us on the assumption we’ll increase council tax.

 “We’re taking a hard-nosed approach to council finances which includes ruthlessly changing custom and practices and modernising how the council operates so it delivers more help for more residents.”